bahtiyartan/troia/docs/92ProgramsLibraries.rst

 Shared Libraries & Running Other Programs
 =========================================

-*This sections aims to introduce using dll/so files as code library and invoking other programs to perform a specific action or open specific file formats.*
+*This sections aims to introduce using dll/so files as library to call methods in dll/so and invoking other programs to perform a specific action or open specific file formats.*

 Introduction to Shared Libraries